I have been a fortunate man this evening; I have played both parts of the Batman: Arkham VR demo.

 The second demo, however, was the one that really sold me on the game, and on VR as a viable gaming platform.
 I’ve long held the belief that the technology for VR would be years off, but Rocksteady Studios ‘VR Detective Mode’ has swayed me.
 In this demo, Batman must investigate the murder of his protege, Nightwing.
 Players of Arkham Knight and Arkham Origins will quickly recognise the way that the detective mode can reconstruct an augmented reality video of a crime that can be scrubbed backwards and forwards to find clues.
 That’s pretty much the game here, BUT YOU ARE USING AUGMENTED REALITY TO DO IT.
 I really hope that the level of my enthusiasm came through in that last sentence, because, honestly, how cool is that?
 You are using Batman’s detective mode through your own bat-cowl.
 The mystery of Nightwing’s murder is left hanging at the end of the demo, but we have many clues with which to put a hypothesis together as we grapple up top the Batwing in order to track down a witness to the crime.
 My mind quickly went to such an out-there meta-story theory about the young hero’s killer, that, if true, would be nothing short of exquisite.

 Arkham VR is shaping up to be an excellent Batman experience.
 Once the decision was made to produce a VR Batman game, the writers at Rocksteady began salivating at the opportunity to focus in on writing a straight-up Batman detective story, and from what I’ve seen, it’s going to be a good one.
-With the Riddler becoming part of the ‘new game plus’ experience, the return of familiar heroes and villains and a plethora of Easter Eggs hidden in plain sight, around corners and through windows, ArkhamVR is as jam-packed with content as you’d expect from a Rocksteady Studios Batman game.
+With the Riddler becoming part of the ‘new game plus’ experience, the return of familiar heroes and villains and a plethora of Easter Eggs hidden in plain sight, around corners, and through the windows operating system, ArkhamVR is as jam-packed with content as you’d expect from a Rocksteady Studios Batman game.

 The biggest compliment that I could pay the team at Rocksteady, though, is just how intuitive the game is.
 Even though I had the enthusiastic voice of Gaz (Deaves, Rocksteady marketing bro) in my cowl, it was rare that he had to break into the game to guide my movements.
 Bearing in mind that before this evening I was a VR virgin, I knew exactly what I was supposed to be doing, exactly what I could touch and never felt like I was disoriented or lost: that’s good game design – especially on new hardware.